canonical/microceph/docs/explanation/security/cryptographic-approaches.rst

 Storage types
 -------------

-Like Ceph, MicroCeph provides three types of storage to clients via specific components, such as:
+Like Ceph, MicroCeph provides three types of storage, i.e. object, block and file storage, to clients.
+It does so via specific components that support specific security features.

 RGW object storage
 ~~~~~~~~~~~~~~~~~~